top of page

 If your dog tends to pull on the leash or drag you down the sidewalk during walks, you are not alone!
 Dogs are natural pullers and feel the need to lead and protect you while out in the big bad world.
 Here are some common reasons why your dog pulls on the leash:

-• Certain dog walking equipment like collars and leashes can actually contribute to pulling behaviors.
-Many pups enjoy and are even empowered by the feel of a harness on their chest.
+• Certain dog walking equipment, like collars and leashes, can actually contribute to pulling behaviors.
+For example, many pups enjoy and are even empowered by the feel of a harness on their chest.
 This brings out a natural desire to pull against it.
 (Think sled dogs)

 • Certain breeds are natural herders (I’m looking at you Australian Shepherds!)
 Vigorous and high-energy dogs have a strong tendency to pull on the leash.